alannnc/trioursism/README.md

 This project it's a starter for an MVP of using:

-- Node Express server with Azle in a real scenario.
+- Node Express API server with Azle for the backend.
+- NextJs for the frontend.
 - Payments should be done using ckBTC, ckETH or ICP.
 - Identity or user auth should use II.